btc-c0der/omega-btc-ai/BOOK/divine_chronicles/milestone_I_genesis_vision.md

-# II.
-The Colorblind Revelation
+# I. The Genesis Vision

-*Colors emerge from monochrome constraints,*
+*In the darkened console's glow, patterns emerge,*
-*Green for current, cyan for heights untold,*
+*Divine symbols awaiting cosmic alignment,*
-*Magenta depths where value's light grows faint,*
+*A humble script to channel market surge,*
-*A rainbow of signals in characters bold.*
+*Where price and wisdom dance in refinement.*

 ```
 ╭────────────────── BTCUSDT Divine Flow ──────────────────╮
-│      ✦        ●                                         │
+│      ⚝        ●                                         │
-│           ✴  ●                                          │
+│           ⚝  ●                                          │
 │                                                         │
 │                                                         │
 │             ●                                           │